home | what's new | other sitescontact | about

 "does something even more than relieve guilt: it actually transforms the fact of [atrocity or anti-humanistic concepts]...
 In other words, participation in the group redistills everyday reality and gives it [i.e., one's membership in the group] the aura of the sacred...
 This penetrating vocabulary of 'initiatory acts,' 'the infectiousness of the unconflicted person,' 'priority magic,' and so on, allows us to understand more subtly the dynamics of group sadism, the utter equanimity with which groups kill.
 It is not just that 'the father permits it' or 'orders it.'
 It is more: the magical heroic transformation of the world and of oneself.
 This is the illusion that [unenlightened] man craves."

 Editor's note: The insights here of the great psychologists are stunningly perspicacious!
 This "redistilling of reality," which is but the essence of cultism, finds its most outrageous expression within the purview of Big Religion.
 Think of the "infectiousness of the unconflicted person" and the "priority magic" of true-believers in their guru-worship of ecclesiastical leadership.
-Think of what otherwise normally-functioning people allow themselves to believe - what William Stainton Moses might have termed the “dreariest twaddle” - when they swooningly surrender reason itself to a "strong father figure" in exchange for the promise and prospect of safety and security, that lost "oceanic" sense of well-being, against their terrors of death - all of which "slavish" proclivity causes a great many to "go mad in herds."
+Think of what otherwise normally-functioning people allow themselves to believe - pure nonsense to any thinking person, what William Stainton Moses might have termed the “dreariest twaddle” - when they swooningly surrender reason itself to a "strong father figure" in exchange for a promise and prospect of safety and security, that lost "oceanic" sense of well-being, against their terrors of death - all of which "slavish" proclivity causes a great many to "go mad in herds."

 transforming atrocity into the socially acceptable; indeed, the divine will

 Editor's note: Does this kind of "redistilling of everyday reality," a "transforming of atrocity into the acceptable," actually happen?
-Well, we know it does, because it happens regularly, from pulpits in our neighborhoods.
+Well, we know it does, because it happens regularly, from dark politicians demonizing rivals, and also mountebank pulpits, enslaving the mind with fear and guilt, in our own neighborhoods.

 In the "Bible" article I spoke of certain verses which condone sexual atrocity inflicted upon young girls.
 Intent upon upholding the illusion of an "infallible Bible," church pastors will intone gravely about checkered sections of scripture as "God's will."
 I remember hearing many sermons like that in my youth.